 Biblioteca Nazionale Braidense

-Libraries are resources to face the challenges of the present, “public granaries capable of amassing reserves against the winter of the spirit” wrote Marguerite Yourcenar.
+Libraries are resources for meeting the challenges of the present, true “public granaries capable of amassing reserves against the winter of the spirit,” wrote Marguerite Yourcenar.

-Since 1994 the Biblioteca Braidense has cataloged its resources in electronic format which currently exceeds 1,148,523 records, but the number of material kept at all its locations (Brera, the Mediateca Santa Teresa, the Cavallerizza, Morimondo) exceeds 2 million titles.
-Enriching the collection with new acquisitions, catalog the collection and keep the books and documents, make the library collections available (physically and online), and ensures the promotion of reading and studying through educational activities , one of its main missions.
-With its exhibitions, on the other hand, it presents the library’s collections, promotes the book, together with the importance of reading, writing and collecting.
+Since 1994, the Braidense Library has cataloged its resources in electronic format, which currently exceed 1,148,523 records, but the number of material housed at its branches (Brera, Mediateca Santa Teresa, Cavallerizza, Morimondo) exceeds 2 million titles, as does the number of digitized pages, available in the Digital Emeroteca.
+Enriching the collection with new acquisitions, cataloging the collection and preserving the books and documents, making the library’s collections available (physically and online), consolidating fruition, research and ensuring the promotion of reading and study through intensive educational activities, its main missions.
+With its exhibitions, on the other hand, it presents works from the library’s collections, promotes books and their importance, along with reading, writing and collecting.

 Open to the public since 1786, the uniqueness of the Library has been to be, since its origins, an exceptional place of cultural exchange.

 Imposing and evocative, the Braidense Library has its heart in the Maria Theresa Room, dedicated to the empress who donated it to the citizens of Milan, created by Giuseppe Piermarini in 1785.
 In the room you can admire a large terrestrial globe, a work handmade between 1819 and 1829 by the astronomer Francesco Carlini; it is the first globe to reproduce the flattening of the poles.

 Also monumental are the Catalogs Room and the former Jesuitical Room, also known as the Theological Room, because its wood and briarwood shelves hold religious volumes, and today it has become the Reading Room.